0x4meliorate/SQLBurp/README.md

 ### 📊 Scan table

 Each submitted request appears as a row.
-Columns are sortable by `#`, `Status`, and `Started`.
+Columns are sortable.
 Click any row to view its live log and option snapshot in the detail panel below.

 | Status | Meaning |
 | --- | --- |